 Women who had been wearing flat sneakers for years continued to wear them with pants, shorts and casual dresses.
-They came in more colors– all colors subtle or modish– to match with every possible outfit.
-Men and children wore them, too, for or an entire family of matching sneaker wearers.
+They came in more colors — both subtle and mod-ish — to match with every possible outfit.
+Men and children wore them, too, for an entire family of matching sneaker wearers.

 1960s Orthopedic Shoes

 The Birkenstock shoe, launched in 1774, was to become the shoe choice for long haired, folk wearing, activist hippies.
 In 1964, the American distributor for Birkenstocks thought the rustic looking molded sole made of cork and leather would be appealing to the emerging hippies in Berkeley, California.
 She was right.
 It caught on like wildfire.
 Knock off designs followed Birks’ footsteps and expanded into the all leather and micro suede flat sandals and fringe boots of the 1970s.

 For non hippies, another kind of comfort shoe was available.
 The idea of women needing more supportive, less pretty, shoes was on the rise.
 Specialty designed orthopedic shoes were worn for work or leisure.
-The style featured a heavy body, thick sole, often wedge, with slip in loafer or moc toe top.
+The style featured a heavy body, thick sole, often wedge, with slip on loafer or moc toe top.
 The orthopedic shoe design has changed little from the 1960s to today.
 Today’s nurses shoes still resemble these original ’60s designs.

 1960s Style Shoes Today

 After reading about 1960s shoe style and looking at the pictures, you may notice something.
 Don’t these look like shoes we wear today?
 The current ’60s mod fashion revival has made many popular 1960s shoe styles come back around.
 Pointed toe flats?
 We wore those in 2013.
 Multi strap shoes?
 Those were big in 2014.
 Tall boots and half booties?
 Why yes, I see those everywhere right now.